Oklahoma Surgical Error Lawyers: Operating on the Incorrect Part of the Body

 The surgical error lawyers at Abel Law Firm do not accept that medical errors just happen.
 They happen because medical personnel did not follow the rules.
 They happen because people in charge didn’t pay attention.
 They happen because of improper documentation.
 They happen because of unforgivable negligence.

 In Oklahoma, there is a two-year statute of limitations to file a medical malpractice claim.
 Please don’t wait.
 The sooner you contact a lawyer, the sooner the process begins to compensate you for your injuries.
 Our firm will evaluate your case at no charge.
-Call us at (405) 239-7046 to schedule your consultation.
+Call us at (405) 239-7046 or contact us online to schedule your consultation.